Takata shares sink by a quarter, more car makers may snub inflators

-TOKYO Shares in Japan's Takata Corp (7312.T) slumped by a quarter on Thursday as more automakers considered no longer using its air bag inflators, casting further doubt on the future of the parts supplier at the center of a global recall crisis.
+TOKYO Shares in Japan's Takata Corp slumped by a quarter on Thursday as more automakers considered no longer using its air bag inflators, casting further doubt on the future of the parts supplier at the centre of a global recall crisis.

-A day after Takata's biggest customer, Honda Motor Co (7267.T), said it would stop fitting its cars with the company's air bag inflators, Mazda Motor Corp (7261.T) said it would drop Takata inflators containing ammonium nitrate from its new cars.
+A day after Takata's biggest customer, Honda Motor Co, said it would stop fitting its cars with the company's air bag inflators, Mazda Motor Corp said it would drop Takata inflators containing ammonium nitrate from its new cars.

-Japanese automakers Mitsubishi Motors Corp (7211.T) and Subaru-maker Fuji Heavy Industries Ltd (7270.T) also said they were thinking about switching away from Takata's inflators.
+Japanese automakers Mitsubishi Motors Corp and Subaru-maker Fuji Heavy Industries Ltd also said they were thinking about switching away from Takata's inflators.

 Air bag parts contributed 38 percent of Takata's total sales last year.
 The company reports its first-half results on Friday.